moomoolive/khateeb_remind/systemDesign/README.md

 * $rootDir: absolute path to the project's root directory
 * $config: global server configurations
 * $utils: useful utility functions
-* $db: a reference to a list of all database models

 ## NPM scripts
 The README files at the root of the client and server provide brief explantions of the npm scripts for each respective project.